Crocodile Dundee II: Critical response

 Janet Maslin of The New York Times deemed the sequel to be inferior, noting "the novelty has begun to wear thin, even if Mr. Hogan remains generally irresistible".
 Variety called the film "a disappointing follow-up to the disarmingly charming first feature with Aussie star Paul Hogan.
 [This] sequel is too slow to constitute an adventure and has too few laughs to be a comedy – resulting in a mildly entertaining 111 minutes that has much less of the freshness and spark that legions of filmgoers loved in the original".
 Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars out of four and wrote that it "has too much action initially, losing its trademark, gentle touch for the first half of the movie.
 The film is much more compelling in its concluding scenes in the Australian outback than in its comedy-action scenes in New York City that open the film.
 The result is that we leave the theater with a bit of a smile, but just a bit.
 It's not a steady, complete film."
 On At the Movies, Siskel's co-reviewer Roger Ebert said the film deserves credit for retaining the imagination of the original, in that Dundee continues to defeat adversaries using his wits and survival knowledge rather than turning into a "violent superman" as many action heroes do in sequels, but he nonetheless joined Siskel in giving it "two thumbs down".
 Kevin Thomas of the Los Angeles Times was generally positive, calling it "almost as much fun the second time around.
 As an adventure, it's nothing special, yet it's an inspired and good-humored presentation of one of the freshest, most likable screen personalities to emerge in the past decade."
 Hal Hinson of The Washington Post called the film "about as laid-back a movie as you're ever likely to nap through.
 The actors take forever to recite their lines, and scenes unfold as if the filmmakers had rented the screen by the month."
 Hinson added that Cornell "seems not to have understood that for Dundee's heroic laconicism to work, the world around him has to have some energy, it's got to move.
 But Cornell doesn't know how to create pace or movement.
 He directs as if he were swinging in a hammock."

-On review aggregator Rotten Tomatoes the film has a score of 9% from 32 reviews, with an average rating of 3.60/10.
+On review aggregator Rotten Tomatoes the film has a score of 12% from 33 reviews.
 The critics consensus reads, "Retelling its predecessor's same joke with diminishing returns, Crocodile Dundee II sees the franchise's enjoyability go down under."
 On Metacritic the film has a score of 41% based on reviews from 21 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, the same grade as its predecessor.

-Then-U.S. President Ronald Reagan viewed this film at Camp David on June 10, 1988.